Funding your Studies

 Prospective students should consult the current Student Handbook for further information.

 Your offer letter from Nuffield will confirm what funding you have been allocated.
-Results will normally be announced in March or April.
+Awards will normally be announced in March or April.
+If you are successful, you would normally expect to hear from us after mid-March.

-The overall cost of your graduate studies depends on the course you choose, as well as your fees status (Home/EU or Overseas).
-Please check the University’s fees and funding page and helpful videos for detailed information.
+The overall cost of your graduate studies depends on the course you choose, as well as your fees status (Home or Overseas).
+Please check the University’s fees and funding page for detailed information.